pferreirafabricio/backup-mongo-db/README.md

   > **Note**:
   > If the database requires authorization remember to use the command with __-u__ and __-p__ flags

-  __4.2.__ Edit the [createSystemScheduledTask.ps1](https://github.com/pferreirafabricio/powerShell-dumpMongoDB/blob/main/createSystemScheduledTask.ps1) script, modifing the  variable with the path of the ___dumpMongoDatabase.ps1___ script and the time that the task will run
+  __4.2.__ Edit the [createSystemScheduledTask.ps1](https://github.com/pferreirafabricio/powerShell-dumpMongoDB/blob/main/createSystemScheduledTask.ps1) script, modifying the  variable with the path of the ___dumpMongoDatabase.ps1___ script and the time that the task will run
    ```powershell
   $scriptToExecutePath = "C:\Path\To\dumpMongoDatabase.ps1"
   $trigger = New-ScheduledTaskTrigger -Daily -At 1am